This page has been regularly be updated with changes as they have been announced for 2023.

 Statutory Sick Pay (changes on 6th April 2023)

 The same weekly SSP rate applies to all employees.
 However, the amount you must actually pay an employee for each day they’re off work due to illness (the daily rate) depends on the number of ‘qualifying days’ they work each week.
-The rates operation from 6th April 2023 are yet to be confirmed.
+The weekly rate to be operated from 6th April 2023 has been confirmed as being uplifted by the CPI 10.1%.

 Pension AE thresholds